GoodPraxis/goodpraxis-site/src/projects/cotcc.md

 The main illustration seen on the landing page is by [Shyama Golden](https://shyamagolden.com/about), a Sri Lankan-American artist, illustrator and designer with a background in oil painting, now working from Los Angeles.
-We've used her beautiful illustrations as part of the interface and as decorative elements throughout the site.
+We’ve used her beautiful illustrations as part of the interface and as decorative elements throughout the site.

 The interactive gallery itself is an "endless horizontal scroll" experience,